ramachav/Optimizing-Compilers/README.md

-notation used for the operands: id      stands for the name of a memory location sid     stands for the name of a string constant
- #       stands for an integer number
- target  stands for the name of a jump target
+notation used for the operands: id      stands for the name of a memory location sid     stands for the name of a string constant x       stands for an integer number target  stands for the name of a jump target
  $offset stands for a stack variable at address fp+offset reg     stands for a  register, named r0,r1,r2, or r3, case insensitive